epfl-ada/ada-2020-project-milestone-p3-p3_caxaga/README.md

 * Can we predict nutritional patterns in an unknown area given publicly available data related to well-being?
 * Which well-being factors are highly correlated with food consumption and therefore are worth being targeted when trying to improve food habits in an area?
-* How can we explain when well being scores are the same for different nutritional values?
+* How can we explain when well-being scores are the same for different nutritional values?
 * How can we use these predictions to make better recommendations to help the population of an area improve its health?

 ## 4. Proposed dataset